foundersandcoders/old-playbook/projects.md

 ### On completion of four projects

-After the MVP project are completed, students may continue with any follow-up work for the client at their own discretion.
+After an MVP project is completed, students may continue with any follow-up work for the client at their own discretion.

 They may also pick up further MVP projects, if any are available.